 • Environmental conditions under which the work is typically performed

-• Education and training, known as specific vocational preparation or SVP
+• Education and training, and experience, collectively known as specific vocational preparation or SVP

 • Mental and cognitive demands

-It is important to note that the ORS is designed to capture information regarding what is required to perform a job and is not focused on the specific capabilities or experience of the worker.
-For example, a job may require a bachelor’s degree, but some workers performing the job may have a doctoral degree (Ph.D.).
-In this case, the ORS would capture the requirement of this particular occupation as being a bachelor’s degree.
-The distinction is significant because the desired outcome of the survey is to portray the requirements of a job, not necessarily the characteristics of the worker performing that job.
-See the Data sources section for more detail on what ORS data elements are collected.
+It is important to note that the ORS is designed to capture information regarding what is generally required by employers to perform a job at their establishment.
+The survey is not focused on the specific capabilities or experience of the worker if the employer does not require them.
+For example, a job may require a bachelor’s degree, but a worker performing the job may have a doctoral degree (Ph.D.).
+In this case, the ORS would capture the requirement of this particular job as being a bachelor’s degree.
+The distinction is significant because the desired outcome of the survey is to portray the requirements of an occupation, not necessarily the characteristics of the workers performing in that occupation.
+See the Data sources section for more detail on what occupational requirements are collected.

 The following sections provide definitions of key concepts and further explanation regarding occupational selection and estimation processes used for this survey.
 For more detailed definitions of survey terminology, please refer to the ORS Collection Manual.